Broad Cytokine and Toxin Reduction

 to Control Deadly Inflammation

-CytoSorb® is the only specifically approved extracorporeal cytokine adsorber in the European Union, designed to reduce the “fuel to the fire” of deadly inflammation often seen in critically-ill patients in the intensive care unit (ICU) and those undergoing complex open heart surgery.
-Examples of this “fuel” include: excessive cytokines, bacterial toxins, activated complement, plasma free hemoglobin, bilirubin, and a host of other inflammatory mediators.
+CytoSorb® is the first specifically approved extracorporeal cytokine adsorber in the European Union, designed to reduce the “fuel to the fire” of deadly inflammation often seen in critically-ill patients in the intensive care unit (ICU) and those undergoing complex open heart surgery.
+Specifically, CytoSorb is approved to reduce toxic levels of cytokines, often called a “cytokine storm”, as well as to reduce bilirubin in liver disease, and myoglobin in trauma, from the bloodstream.

 When Inflammation Becomes Toxic